dannisonarias/instagram_clone_React_Javascript/README.md

-# React Calculator
+# React FireGram (Instagram functions)
-The Calculator app is a modern browser app written in React Javascript.
-The app provides standard functionality
+Firegram is a modern browser app written in React Javascript using firebase as the database.

 # Screenshot